Muhu: Transport

 Muhu is linked to the mainland by frequent car-and-passenger ferries between Virtsu (mainland) and Kuivastu (Muhu), operated by TS Laevad; schedules and ticketing are provided via the official portal praamid.ee.
 Muhu is connected to Saaremaa by the Väinatamm causeway, opened in 1896.

-In very cold winters, Estonia’s Transport Administration may open official ice roads, but openings are infrequent and subject to strict rules; travellers should rely on current official notices.
+During cold winters, the Estonian Transport Administration may open official ice roads, but openings are infrequent and subject to strict rules; travellers should rely on current official notices.

+There are direct, regular flights from Tallinn to Kuressaare, Saaremaa.
+It takes approximately one hour by car from Kuressaare Airport to Muhu.
+Direct flights from Helsinki in Finland were announced in 2026.

 Culture

+The Muhu St. Catherine's Church (Muhu Katariina kirik), is a medieval Lutheran church on the island.
 Muhu is known for having the only traditional windmills in Estonia that are still operational.
-Muhu is also known for its traditional knitted stockings.

-In Pädaste, an internationally renowned luxury hotel and spa operates in the restored manor house.

-Muhu is the home of Estonia's first wine tourism farm: Luscher & Matiesen Muhu Winehouse.
+It is also known for its traditional knitted stockings.
+In Pädaste, a luxury hotel and spa operated in the restored manor house, before it was closed to public in October 2025.
+Muhu is also the home of Estonia's first wine tourism farm: Luscher & Matiesen Muhu Winehouse.